-- The most noteworthy fact about the Roloway Monkey remains their unfortunate status on the IUCN Red List of Threatened Species.
+- The most noteworthy fact about the Roloway Monkey remains its unfortunate status on the IUCN Red List of Threatened Species.
 That fact exists because this animal ranks among the most highly endangered of any primate in its endemic range.

 - Between 1975 and 1990 alone, the known population of this remarkable primate species declined by 80%.
-Additionally, deforestation of their endemic habitat was the principal reason for such tragic losses in such a short span of time.
+Additionally, deforestation of its endemic habitat was the principal reason for such tragic losses in such a short span of time.

 Roloway Monkey Physical Description

 In fact, the distinguished looking Roloway Monkey actually possesses a comparatively small body for a primate.
 Furthermore, the species displays a slight degree of sexual dimorphism.